konsumer/cmem_helpers/README.md

 npm i cmem_helpers
 ```

-And then more or require it:
+And then import or require it:

 ```js
 import memhelpers from 'cmem_helpers'